KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/kemfield_tools.rst

 ===========

-Some KEMField tools are especially useful for development. `InspectEMFile` e.g. prints an overview over all keys in `.kbd` files (like KEMField cache files).
+Some KEMField tools are especially useful for development. `InspectEMFile` e.g. prints an overview over all keys in `.kbd` files (like KEMField cache files, from which the hash values can be used for the `explicit_superposition_cached_charge_density_solver`).
 These tools can be found here: :gh-code:`KEMField/Source/Applications/Tools`.

 Usage
 =====